bennettgrow/innovasia-web-utilities/README.md

     ` pip install -r .\requirements.txt `

     > Note: Issues using pip to install legacy 32 bit packages exist.
-If ` buildtools ` cannot be installed with pip, install Microsoft C++ Buildtools (https://visualstudio.microsoft.com/visual-cpp-build-tools/), launch, modify, and enable `Desktop development using C++`.
+If "buildtools" cannot be installed with pip, install Microsoft C++ Buildtools (https://visualstudio.microsoft.com/visual-cpp-build-tools/), launch, modify, and enable "Desktop development using C++".
 Then reattempt installing packages.

 - Exit the virtual environment when installation is complete